December 2017, Universum, Museo de las Ciencias, Universidad Nacional Autonoma de MexicoDiscover the exhibition

 Until September 24, two simultaneous monographic exhibitions dedicated to Jean-Michel Othoniel will be presented at the Centre régional d’art contemporain Occitanie/Pyrénées-Méditerranée (Regional centre for contemporary art), in Sète, and the Carré Sainte-Anne, contemporary art space of the city of Montpellier.

-The Centre régional d’art contemporain in Sète – a former industrial wasteland rehabilitated as an art centre – and the Carré Saint-Anne, Montpellier’s contemporary art space, both open their spaces to make the work of the artist resonate with the specific character and charm of each place.
+The Centre régional d’art contemporain in Sète – a former industrial storage facility rehabilitated as an art centre – and the Carré Saint-Anne, Montpellier’s contemporary art space, both open their spaces, inviting the artist's work to resonate with the venues' specific character and charm.

 The CRAC in Sète presents an exhibition composed of monumental, previously unseen works.
 Inspired by the forms and shapes of nature, this exhibition treads a path close to a radical, monochrome and abstract architecture.
 These new works – made up of glass, mirror, metal, ink or obsidian – show the evolution in the artist’s work since his retrospective at the Centre Pompidou in 2011.